tuck1s/sparkySuppress/README.md

 # Optional.
 Add the following description to your imports.
 DescriptionDefault = sparkySuppress import

+# Optional.
+Tune the snooze time used when 429 rate-limiting replies received.
+If omitted, defaults to 10 seconds.
+# SnoozeTime = 2
 ```

 The `Host` address can begin with `https://`.
 If omitted, this will be added by the tool.
 The tool now checks the address is well-formed and